 Sustainable hotels don’t need to be based within a forest to have a chance at being green.
 New York’s 1 Hotel Brooklyn Bridge has shown how city hotels can be environmentally friendly.
 The innovative designers created a hotel that uses wind power for energy and collects rainwater to help irrigate neighboring Brooklyn Park.

 While this initial financial outlay is good for the planet, it can also be more financially viable in the long run for the hotel.
 According to Mandala Research’s 2016 Role of Sustainability in Travel & Tourism report, 60 percent of green travelers spend 600 USD per trip and stay three days longer than the average holidaymaker.

 How you can choose from a range of sustainable hotels

 If you want to stay somewhere other than an eco-town or sustainable farm, you might have difficulty working out how green accommodation really is.
 There are a number of apps and websites out there that highlight green hotels and can do the work for you.

 Another way to separate the proverbial wheat from the chaff is to look at the hotel’s certifications.
-Numerous bodies such as EarthCheck in Australia, and LEED and Green Globe in the U.S. have come to the rescue by creating programs that create strict environmental guidelines for hotels.
+Numerous bodies such as EarthCheck in Australia, and LEED and Green Globe in the U.S. have come to the rescue by creating programs that create strict environmental guidelines for sustainable hotels.
 EarthCheck has been a guide for the Alila group, which was so keen to minimize its environmental footprint it launched the Zero Waste Initiative program in Bali.
 The team made sure all their waste could be recycled – from bedroom slippers to water bottles.
 Marco Groten, Head of Operations for Alila Hotels, said their Bali resorts had achieved their goal of no longer contributing waste to landfill.